aljinovic-ante/Web-application-for-graph-visualization-and-search-using-Neo4j-and-d3.js/README.md

 **Import/Export Graph**
 The Import/Export Graph button allows you to import or export graphs in the Cypher file format.

+**Description of Algorithm Steps**
+After the algorithm is executed, the user can review a log that records each step taken by the algorithm.

 **Graph Visualization and Interaction**
 Visualization of the graph and interactivity with its elements.
 Application UI and example of a graph: